CALDARTDM/Install-Ollama-with-AMD-Support-on-Windows/README.md

 ![Ollama For AMD Installer Menu](screenshot.png)!\
  \
 Choose your GPU model (**gfxXXXX**) on the dropdown menu + Click **check for new version**.\
-Once the download is done you can close.
+Once the download is done you can close the program.
 An Ollama version compatible with your GPU should be installed.
 ## Check logs to find out if Ollama recognizes your AMD GPU
 Run ``ollama run llama3.2:1b`` on **cmd**.\
 Ask the model a question.
 Once it has finished answering, go to the bottom right corner and click on **Show Hidden Icons -> Ollama -> View logs**.\